skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Changed how template map ordering works.
+All elements assumed to have order of zero unless otherwise specified.
+So this may cause unexpected (but by design) results when mixing elements with and without order specified!
 - Added `{map: ['element1', 'element2', ...]}` to each node of template vars.
 The map is a list of child names in correct order!
 - Added `element.order()` to set order of element.
 This currently only used when generating template map.
 - Added `element.getTags()`.